tagged: ,

 Hand them a phone book, or walk them into a library with an increasingly-rare card catalog and you would think you’ve taken their entire life away.

-Over at a certain game show website I’m a member of, a poster asked about a new book just written about Johnny Olson, the original announcer on The Price is Right, the man who made “Come on down” a part of Americana.
-The poster asked if anyone had read it, yet.
+Over at a certain game show website I’m a member of, a poster asked about a new book just written about Johnny Olson, the original announcer on The Price is Right, the man who made “Come on down” a part of Americana.&nbsp The poster asked if anyone had read it, yet.

 About six minutes later, another member posted a follow-up in that same forum, asking if the original poster could provide a link to information on the book, like, perhaps, an Amazon.com link.